More Photographs #5

 Here are two different and less seen views of the Taj Mahal in Agra.
 This is at dawn in the early morning fog from across the Yamuna River behind the Taj.

-Two women at Kedar Ghat at dawn along the Ganges River in Varanasi.
-One on the right is offering a little worship to the river before bathing, while the other is a renunciant also getting ready to dip in the cool water.
+Two devotees at Kedar Ghat at dawn along the Ganges River in Varanasi.
+One on the right is offering a little worship to the river before bathing, while the other is a brahmin offering respects while standing in the cool water.

 Below are views of two babas.
 The one on the left is a Naga Baba, having renounced even clothes, who is sitting next to his fire, with flowers around his coils of hair.
 His body has a grayish complexion because of being covered with ash.
 The baba or sadhu on the right, having taken his morning bath in the Ganges, is now fixing his hair.

 In the early morning light, after having taken a holy bath in the Ganges, a man washes a Shiva-linga with Ganges water as part of his morning devotions.

 Here is a view of the copper Shiva-linga.
 Just beyond the platform upon which it is situated, the smoke is rising from an early morning cremation that is underway at the Harischandra Ghat.